 In addition, investigators have analyzed the diets of AREDS participants and found a few foods and dietary patterns that may contribute to AMD (Chiu et al, Investigative Ophthalmology & Visual Science, March 1, 2017).
-For example, a “steak pattern” heavy on meat and potatoes was associated with progression to more severe AMD, while a “breakfast pattern” featuring cold breakfast cereal was linked to a lower prevalence of advanced degeneration.
+For example, a higher proportion of volunteers who followed a “steak pattern” heavy on meat and potatoes progressed to severe AMD.
+Meanwhile, those who favored a “breakfast pattern” featuring cold breakfast cereal were less likely to develop advanced degeneration.
 Surprisingly, peanuts were also associated with less risk of advanced AMD.

 In another meta-analysis, scientists found that people eating fish were less likely to have their AMD progress (European Journal of Nutrition, Aug.
 2019).
 On the other hand, drinkers imbibing wine or spirits were at higher risk.

 A recent review suggests that people following a Mediterranean diet rich in fish, vegetables such as broccoli, nuts like walnuts and tigernuts and spices, especially saffron, are less prone to vision loss from AMD (Foods, May 28, 2021).